RamiAhmed/aptabase-unity/README.md

 ## Preparing for Submission to Apple App Store

 When submitting your app to the Apple App Store, you'll need to fill out the `App Privacy` form.
 You can find all the answers on our [How to fill out the Apple App Privacy when using Aptabase](https://aptabase.com/docs/apple-app-privacy) guide.

+## NOTE

+This fork was made to eliminate some of the memory allocations that aptabase-unity causes, and handles cancellation a bit better.